JBNCK/dynasite/README.md

 # dynasite
-Editor for the dynamic content on my website
+Internal tool for editing the dynamic content on my website